mtesseract/conduit-throttle/README.md

 ### About

-This is `conduit-throttle`, a small Haskell package providing configurable throttling support for Conduit.
+This is `conduit-throttle`, a compact Haskell package providing configurable throttling support for Conduit.
 It is built on top of the packages `throttle-io-stream` and `unliftio`.